Qile0317/KmerGMA.jl/README.md

 ```julia
 KmerGMA.findGenes_cluster_mode(genome_path = "my_sequences.fasta", ref_path = "my_query_sequence_family.fasta")
 ```
-Where speed is sacrificed by accuracy.
+Where speed is sacrificed for accuracy.

 The functions have many optional paramaters to optimize/adjust its performance.
 See the documentation for more details.